Please set your featured image

 Pupils Explore Nanotechnology at Begbroke Science Park

-Pupils from Oxfordshire, Wiltshire and Northamptonshire visited Begbroke Science Park to attend its annual Practical Nanoscience day for schools on the 13th June 2018.
+Pupils from Oxfordshire and Wolverhampton visited Begbroke Science Park to attend its annual Practical Nanoscience day for schools on the 12th June 2019.

-Forty year 8/9 pupils from Our Lady’s Abingdon, Sibford School and the Unicorn School in Oxfordshire, Wootton Park School in Northamptonshire and Bradon Forest School in Wiltshire, took time out of their normal school day to explore the fascinating world of nanoscience.
+Forty year 8/9 pupils from Our Lady’s Abingdon, Carterton Community College and the Unicorn School in Oxfordshire, Our Lady & St Chads in Wolverhampton and including a group of home schooled pupils, took time out of their normal school day to explore the fascinating world of nanoscience.

 The event opens the door to nanotechnology, showing students where it is already being used in their daily lives, as well as the vast range of future applications.
 Showing pupils day to day examples makes this highly complex topic much more accessible.

 Pupils took part in six practical workshops, ranging from exploring the nature of hydrophobic coatings and ‘magic sand’, to constructing complex models of carbon nanostructures from plastic tubes.
 All the sessions support the school curricula and the knowledge is relevant all the way through to A levels.

 The sessions were led by DPhil and post-doctoral researchers from the Physical Sciences groups based at Begbroke and Dr Christiane Norenberg the Nanotechnology Business Manager.
 Felicity Crawshay-Williams, leading the hydrophobic coatings commented for us saying, “It was great to help nurture the curiosity in our potential next generation of scientists and to see the genuine interest the pupils had, and to show them science beyond examinations and worksheets.
 We aim to create new interest in the Stem field and help promote the field of nanotechnology, it’s a pleasure when this is a success.”